HatimsUni/engg1340group43/README.md

 These are game rules for each of the five card games.

 Blackjack:
-•	Blackjack is a card game played with a standard deck of 52 cards.
+•Blackjack is a card game played with a standard deck of 52 cards.
-•	The game can be played with 2-6 players, with only one human player and the rest being computer players.
+•The game can be played with 2-6 players, with only one human player and the rest being computer players.
-•	The cards have a rank of 2-10, with face cards (J/Q/K) worth 10 points each and an Ace worth 1 or 11 points.
+•The cards have a rank of 2-10, with face cards (J/Q/K) worth 10 points each and an Ace worth 1 or 11 points.
-•	At the start of the game, each player is dealt 2 cards.
+•At the start of the game, each player is dealt 2 cards.
-•	The goal of the game is to have a score of 21, or as close to 21 as possible without going over.
+•The goal of the game is to have a score of 21, or as close to 21 as possible without going over.
-•	If a player's score is below 21, they can choose to "hit," which means drawing another card from the deck.
+•If a player's score is below 21, they can choose to "hit," which means drawing another card from the deck.
-•	If a player's score exceeds 21, they lose the game.
+•If a player's score exceeds 21, they lose the game.
 If a player's score is exactly 21, they win the game.
 Otherwise, the game continues with the players who have not yet lost or won.
-•	If a player is satisfied with their score, they can choose to "stand," which means they will not draw any more cards.
+•If a player is satisfied with their score, they can choose to "stand," which means they will not draw any more cards.
-•	The game ends when all players have either lost, won, or chosen to stand.
+•The game ends when all players have either lost, won, or chosen to stand.
-•	The winners are the players with the highest scores.
+•The winners are the players with the highest scores.
-•	Winners earn points equal to the number of players in the game.
+•Winners earn points equal to the number of players in the game.

 Trump: